ChokoGroup/batocera-CHA/README.md

 - Scanlines shader crt/GritsScanlines enabled by default for both Emulation Station and RetroArch.

 - Possibility to download and install future updates from our repository without the need of a computer.

+- Use swap partition, if found, or create a swap file to expand available memory, if CHOKO_DISK partition exists or running from SD card.

 - Similar to what is done in Lakka, whe can add/update cores copying them to `/userdata/system/configs/retroarch/assets` (network address should be `\\BATOCERA\share\system\configs\retroarch\assets`).
 Keep reading for a list of important folders.